The discount rate is the fee a merchant pays to their merchant services provider so that they can accept credit cards.

 The discount rate is made up of two parts: the interchange rate, which is set by the card networks (Visa, Mastercard, etc.), and the acquirer’s markup, which is the fee that the merchant services provider charges on top of the interchange rate.

-An interchange rate is a fee that is set by the credit card companies like Visa and AMEX, and is charged to a merchant’s acquiring bank, also known as the merchant’s bank, for each credit or debit card transaction.
-The acquiring bank then passes on this fee to the merchant, typically as part of the merchant’s total discount fee (or “discount rate”).
+An interchange rate is a fee that is set by the credit card companies like Visa and AMEX, and is charged to a merchant’s bank every time there a credit card has to be processed after a transaction.
+The acquiring bank (the merchant’s bank) then passes on this fee to the merchant, typically as part of the merchant’s total discount fee (or “discount rate”).

 The interchange rate is intended to compensate the card issuer (such as a bank) for the costs of issuing and maintaining the card, as well as the risk of fraud (this is where high risk merchant account providers come in).
 The rate varies depending on several factors, including the type of card (e.g. credit card or debit card), the type of merchant (e.g. retail, e-commerce), and the type of transaction (e.g. swiped, keyed-in, or online).